Free Car Insurance Comparison

 - 10 = $10,000 that can pay for property damage per accident

-Mississippi, like a lot of states, places a higher value for the injuries of more than one individual.
+Mississippi, like a lot of states, places a higher value for the injuries of more than one individual and has different levels of cost for minimum coverage elsewhere in the country.

 So this is the MINIMUM COVERAGE for the state.
 The way medical costs alone have skyrocketed within the past few years, however, this minimum amount can run out extremely quickly if you happen to find yourself in a bad enough accident.
 Purchasing insurance above this minimum will ensure the absolute protection for you in the long run.